-Law of 2019 Law of January 13, 2019, establishing a beneficial owner register and 1. transposing Article 30 of Directive (EU) 2015/849 of the European Parliament and of the Council of May 20, 2015, on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, amending Regulation (EU) No 648/2012 of the European Parliament and of the Council, and repealing Directive 2005/60/EC of the European Parliament and of the Council and Commission Directive 2006/70/EC 2. amending the amended Law of December 19, 2002, on the Trade and Companies Register and the accounting and annual accounts of undertakings, as amended Grand-Ducal Regulation of February 8, 2008 Grand-Ducal Regulation of February 8, 2008, relating to certain definitions of the amended Law of December 20, 2002, on collective investment undertakings superseded by the Law of 2010, as amended MiFID II Directive Directive 2014/65/EU of the European Parliament and of the Council on markets in financial instruments ar amending Directive 2002/92/EC and Directive 2011/61/EU, as amended OECD Organisation for Economic Co-operation and Development UCI Collective investment undertakings UCITS Undertakings for collective investment in transferable securities UCITS Directive Directive 2009/65/EC of the European Parliament and of the Council of July 13, 2009, on the coordination or laws, regulations and administrative provisions relating to undertakings for collective investment in trans- ferable securities, supplemented by Directive 2014/91/EU of the European Parliament and of the Council of July 23, 2014, amending Directive 2009/65/EC on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities as regards custodial functions, remuneration policies and sanctions, as amended UCITS Regulation Commission Delegated Regulation (EU) 2016/438 of December 17, 2015, supplementing the UCITS Directive with regard to obligations of custodians, as amended RCS Registre de Commerce et des Sociétés (Luxembourg Trade and Companies Register) RESA Recueil electronique des sociétés et associations (Luxembourg electronic compendium of companies and associations) Directive 2007/16/EC Commission Directive 2007/16/EC of March 19, 2007, implementing Council Directive 85/611/EEC on the coordination of laws, regulations and administrative provisions relating to undertakings for collective invest ment in transferable securities (UCITS) as regards the clarification of certain definitions, as amended SFT Regulation Regulation (EU) 2015/2365 of the European Parliament and of the Council of November 25, 2015, on transparency of securities financing transactions and of reuse and amending Regulation (EU) No. 648/2012, as amended Custodian State Street Bank International GmbH, acting through State Street Bank International GmbH, Luxembourg Branch Management Company DWS Investment S.A.
+Law of January 13, 2019, establishing a beneficial owner register and 1. transposing Article 30 of Directive (EU) 2015/849 of the European Parliament and of the Council of May 20, 2015, on the prevention of the use of the financial system for the purposes of money launder- ing or terrorist financing, amending Regulation (EU) No. 648/2012 of the European Parliament and of the Council, and repealing Directive 2005/60/EC of the European Parliament and of the Council and Commission Directive 2006/70/EC 2. amending the amended Law of December 19, 2002, on the Trade and Companies Register and the accounting and annual accounts of undertakings, as amended Grand-Ducal Regulation of February 8, 2008, relating to certain definitions of the amended Law of December 20, 2002, on collective investment undertakings superseded by the Law of 2010, as amended Directive 2014/65/EU of the European Parliament and of the Council on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU, as amended OECD Organisation for Economic Co-operation and Development UCI Collective investment undertakings UCITS Undertakings for collective investment in transferable securities Directive 2009/65/EC of the European Parliament and of the Council of July 13, 2009, on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities, supplemented by Directive 2014/91/EU of the European Parliament and of the Council of July 23, 2014, amending Directive 2009/65/EC on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities as regards custodial functions, remuneration policies and sanctions, as amended Commission Delegated Regulation (EU) 2016/438 of December 17, 2015, supplementing the UCITS Direct with regard to obligations of custodians, as amended RCS Registre de Commerce et des Sociétés (Luxembourg Trade and Companies Register) Recueil electronique des sociétés et associations (Luxembourg electronic compendium of companies and associations) Commission Directive 2007/16/EC of March 19, 2007, implementing Council Directive 85/611/EEC on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) as regards the clarification of certain definitions, as amended Regulation (EU) 2015/2365 of the European Parliament and of the Council of November 25, 2015, on transparency of securities financing transactions and of reuse and amending Regulation (EU) No. 648/2012, as amended State Street Bank International GmbH, acting through State Street Bank International GmbH, Luxembourg Branch Management Company DWS Investment S.A.